Shinmera/parachute/README.md

 Parachute is a simple-to-use and extensible testing framework.

 ## How To
 In Parachute, things are organised as a bunch of named tests within a package.
 Each test can contain a bunch of test forms that make up its body.
-By default `true`, `false`, `fail`, `is`, `of-type`, and `finish` are provided as test forms.
+By default `true`, `false`, `fail`, `is`, `isnt`, `of-type`, and `finish` are provided as test forms.

     (define-test numbers
       (of-type integer 5)